buaavrcg/BakedAvatar/README.md

 ```

 Copy the exported `mesh_data` directory and `sequence_data` directory into the root of the web demo and start the server.
-The diectionary structure should be like:
+The dictionary structure should be like:
 ```
 web_demo
 ├── jsUtils